 - Do you have any other comments about this session?

 Whether you’re keeping surveys short or providing extra dietary options, making decisions with the attendee experience in mind will make your conference more successful.
-In fact, we put together a whole guide to help attendees make the most of their conference time: See if it’s something you’d like to pass along to yours!
+Learn more about event promotion with this guide or download the guide below to help attendees make the most of their conference time: See if it’s something you’d like to pass along to yours!
 (You may even get some tips of your own out of it.)